alanjyu/alanjyu.com/README.md

 Parcel is a compiler that takes all of your files and dependencies, transforms them, and merges them together into a smaller set of static files that can serve as a web page.

 To install Parcel, use `npm install -D parcel`.
-You may also need install some dependencies.
+You may also need to install some dependencies.

 The following three commands, stored in [package.json](https://github.com/alanjyu/alanjyu.com/blob/master/package.json), are set up of develeopment, production and release: